Where Everything Fights Everything

 Whilst pilots connect continents, procrastination unites 95 per cent of humanity in a shared behavioural experience transcending all geographical and cultural boundaries.

-Economic impact pilot Wins
+Economic impact Pilot Wins · 65%

-Procrastination Pilot
+Pilot Procrastination

 Procrastination